 Ancient Lands – Ancient Peoples

-Original Performance on April 2, 1994
+Original Performance on May 17, 1995

-Tubes did not actually make it into the performance but the painted face was present and important.
+Tubes did not actually make it into the performance but the white painted face was present and important.

 Japan - MRW blue tubes lifted on head Japan- MRW tubes swing - full body